Learn about Medicare and Medicare-related health insurance plans.

 - Even if you’re not collecting Social Security yet, you are eligible to join at age 65 or later

-If you are eligible for Medicare due to disability, requirements include:
+To qualify for Medicare due to disability, requirements include:

 - You’re a U.S. citizen or permanent resident for at least five years, and